-- Our school have an open door policy.
-We encourage you to come and speak with us about any worries or concerns you may have. - Should you wish to make a complaint, then refer to the complaints policy which is on our website.
+- Our school has an open door policy.
+We encourage you to come and speak with us about any worries or concerns you may have. - Should you wish to make a complaint, then refer to the Robus Trust complaints policy which is on our website.